-If a student wishes to speak to someone confidentially, they should contact the Counseling Director at the WNCC Counseling Center on the Scottsbluff campus or by calling 308.635.6090.
-Appointments are available at all WNCC locations.
+If a student wishes to speak to someone confidentially, they should contact the WNCC Counseling Center on the Scottsbluff campus or by calling 308.635.6090.
+Appointments are available at all WNCC locations

 Title IX and Response to Allegations of Sexual Harassment- Consistent with state and federal laws, College policy prohibits retaliation against a person for reporting discrimination and sexual harassment or participating in the investigation or adjudication of such a complaint.